ibigsnet/SCVR-Config/README.md

 # SCVR-Config
-Automagically update Star Citizen to the best configuration(s) and settings for your physical hardware.
+Automagically update Star Citizen to the best configuration(s) and settings for your VR-headset and physical hardware.